 Note about Required Readings:

-ED is the Duran Text; AF is the Fadiman Text; Online Readings, including excerpts from Richard Castillo's Culture and Mental Illness text (1997), can be found on Blackboard in the Course Documents folder for the class.
-Both required texts and a copy of the Castillo text are on reserve at Knight Library.
+ED is the Duran Text; AF is the Fadiman Text; EW is the Watters Text.
+Online Readings can be found on Blackboard in the Course Documents folder for the class.
+All required texts are on reserve at Knight Library.